vncntt/vncntt.github.io/_posts/2024-11-05-Principle-of-Least-Action.markdown

 ## Show how Euler-Lagrange's Equation implies Fermat's Principle of Least Time
 todo
-## Write out the Lagrangian for a pendulum
+## Write out the Lagrangian for a double pendulum
 todo